AliochaFilipovitch/Automatic-login-Chrome-extension/README.md

 ## 2-Installing
 Open Google Chrome.
 Go to chrome://extensions/(chrome://extensions/).
 Activate _developper mode_.
 Click on the button _Load unpackaged extension..._ and choose the _source code_ file that you modified at the first step.
 Your Chrome extension is ready to use.
 ## 3-Enjoying
-Now you can go to [GitHub Sign Up](https://github.com/login) and see the result.
+Now you can go to [Sign in to GitHub](https://github.com/login) and see the result.
 This Chrome extension is available at least for Google Chrome Version 63.
 Handcoding with love by Aliocha Filipovitch.
 January 2018.